Skip to main content

 Use biofuels instead of petrol

-If your vehicle is compatible, a simple switch from petrol to biofuel blends like E10 will reduce your car's carbon emissions by around 7%.
+If your vehicle is compatible, switch from petrol to biofuel blends like E10.
+This can reduce your car's carbon emissions by around 7%.

 E10 fuel is a blend of up to 10% ethanol (a renewable energy source) and 90% unleaded petrol.
-For compatible vehicles, there should be no noticeable change to performance or drivability, but you will need slightly more fuel to drive the same distance.
+For compatible vehicles, performance and drivability should remain the same.
+You will need slightly more fuel to cover the same distance.
 You can check your car’s compatibility in your owner’s manual or with your vehicle manufacturer.

-Reducing your household carbon footprint is not only good for the environment, it can save you money and improve your lifestyle.
-Small steps at home to save energy can make a big difference with a range of carbon-reduction actions to suit all homes, budgets and lifestyles.
+Reducing your household carbon footprint is good for the environment.
+It can also save you money and improve your lifestyle.
+Small steps at home to save energy can make a big difference.
+There are carbon-reduction actions to suit all homes, budgets and lifestyles.

 Take the Brisbane Carbon Challenge today.
 Learn how your habits affect your household carbon footprint and discover practical ways to reduce your carbon emissions.